IONI0/SubsPlus-Scripts/README.md

 ---

 ### Chapter_Snapper
 Snap chapter file to nearest keyframe using existing scxvid keyframes.
 Chapter file must be in simple chapter format.
-Now somewhat depreciated with keyframe generation in Auto_Chap.
+Useful if you already have keyframes but if not then use the keyframe generation in Auto_Chap.

 #### Usage
 ```console